writetome51/batch-to-page-translator/README.md

 getBatchNumberContainingPage(pageNumber): number

 getCurrentPageNumberForPaginator(pageNumber): number
-    // We assume the Paginator doesn't know it's handling batches of a larger data set,
+    // We assume the Paginator doesn't know it's handling batches of a larger data set.
-    // so this function translates the passed pageNumber into a different number,
+    // This function translates the passed `pageNumber` into the page number of the current batch,
     // which it returns.
 This is the page number the Paginator needs to show.
     // Example:  say this.pagesPerBatch is 10.
 Say the user requests page 11.
 That page would be
     // page 1 of batch 2.
 You call this.set_currentBatchNumber_basedOnPage(11), fetch the